 A successful course of therapy would include the individual steadily sorting through each of his or her possessions.
 This tactic is more viable than someone else completing this task for the hoarder.
 The hoarder may accept assistance from another person who works alongside them.
 However, the hoarder must have full control and say over what will be kept or discarded, and how items will be organized.

-The length of time it will take for the living space to be safe, organized, and clean, is dependent on many factors.
+The length of time it will take for the living space to be safe, organized, and clean is dependent on many factors.
 These factors include how many possessions are in the home; how much time each day is put into organizing; how well the hoarder is able to apply new and rational thoughts; level of motivation towards change; strength of support systems; and whether life situations occur during the treatment that present opportunities for regressions.

-Medication
+Medication for Hoarding

-There is limited research on medications for hoarding disorder and no consensus on the most effective option.7 In general, psychiatrists will begin a trial of serotonin reuptake inhibitors (SSRIs) that are used to treat obsessive-compulsive disorder (OCD) which is considered a related disorder to hoarding disorder.
+There is limited research on medications for hoarding disorder and no consensus on the most effective option.11 In general, psychiatrists will begin a trial of serotonin reuptake inhibitors (SSRIs) that are used to treat obsessive-compulsive disorder (OCD) which is considered a related disorder to hoarding disorder.
 SSRIs are typically used for at least 12 weeks with a goal of the maximum dose for benefit.
 This class includes brand names such as Luvox, Zoloft, Prozac, Lexapro, and Paxil.

-If these do not work the psychiatrist may add a second medication from the class of atypical antipsychotics, such as Risperdal, Zyprexa, or Seroquel.
+If these do not work, the psychiatrist may add a second medication from the class of atypical antipsychotics, such as Risperdal, Zyprexa, or Seroquel.
 They may also try medications that help improve decision making and organization skills, such as Aricept since information-processing problems are common in hoarding disorder.
 Still yet, other medications, stimulants that treat attention deficit hyperactivity disorder, may be prescribed to help improve information processing and attentiveness for the tasks of organizing.

 The hoarder must make major and permanent lifestyle changes to successfully manage the disorder.
 He or she must plan a structured day, every day.
 Keeping busy and being productive in an intentional, thoughtful, and goal directed way is key in helping manage anxiety and depression.
 This tactic also keeps thoughts and objects organized.

-Mindfulness
+Practice Mindfulness

-Coping Skills
+Develop Coping Skills

 Proper Self-Care